For patient information on bamlanivimab and etesevimab together, click here.

 What you need to know

 If you’ve recently been diagnosed with COVID-19, you may have a new treatment option: bamlanivimab (bam-la-NIV-i-mab).
 The research so far shows that for certain people, taking this drug may help limit the amount of virus in the body.
 This may help their symptoms improve sooner — and they may be less likely to need to go to the hospital.
 But bamlanivimab is a new drug that’s still being studied, so there’s a lot that scientists don’t know about the benefits and risks.

 Here, you'll learn about COVID-19 and this new treatment — including its possible benefits and side effects.
-Together, you and your doctor can decide if this treatment is right for you.
+Together, you and your doctor can decide if this treatment is an option for you.

 Important facts about bamlanivimab

-Bamlanivimab is an investigational medicine used for the treatment of COVID-19 in non-hospitalized adults and adolescents 12 years of age or older with mild to moderate symptoms who weigh 88 pounds (40 kg) or more, and who are at high risk for developing severe COVID-19 symptoms or the need for hospitalization.
+Bamlanivimab is an investigational medicine used to treat mild to moderate symptoms of COVID-19 in non-hospitalized adults and adolescents (12 years of age or older who weigh at least 88 pounds [40 kg]), and who are at high risk for developing severe COVID-19 symptoms or the need for hospitalization.